topelab/l2data2code/src/L2Data2Code/L2Data2CodeWPF/README.md

 - **Key**: *string* used to fill combo.
 - **Area**: *string* used like a var inside template files.
 It can be used as a department or project name inside a company.
 - **Schema**: schema key data source.
 - **OutputSchema**: schema key for output data source.
-When using json or object schema, by default output schema type is SQLite.
+When using JSON or object schema, by default output schema type is SQLite.
 - **Vars**: A collection of name-value values.

 ```json